Lieutenant General Mark S. Bowman (Retired)

 Brian L. Losey, RADM USN (Retired)

-Brian joined the Advisory Board of ORock Technologies in November, 2016 after retiring from 33 years of service in the U.S. Navy and Special Operations community.
+Brian L. Losey joined the Advisory Board of ORock Technologies in November, 2016 after retiring from 33 years of service in the U.S. Navy and Special Operations community.
 He commanded U.S. Naval Special Warfare Command, U.S. Special Operations Command, Africa, Combined Joint Task Force – Horn of Africa, Naval Special Warfare Development Group, and SEAL Delivery Vehicle Team ONE.
 He served in key command and staff positions in Task Forces deployed to Afghanistan, Iraq, the Balkans and has significant experience in named and contingency operations around the world.
 He also served as a Director for Combatting Terrorism and Director for Maritime Security on the National Security Council Staff under the Bush and Obama Administrations.
 He serves on several corporate boards and is the chief operating officer for a cutting edge company in the AI/security sector.
-Brian brings an exceptional depth of experience in technology applications and integration, as well as policy implementation to ORock Technologies.
+Losey brings an exceptional depth of experience in technology applications and integration, as well as policy implementation to ORock Technologies.

 Thomas J. Benjamin